tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 ### Executing Jupyter in your environment

-Having pulled your image from Docker Hub, it is time to see how launch jupyter within your environment's container and work in it.
+Having pulled your image from Docker Hub, it is time to see how to launch jupyter within your environment's container and work in it.
 For this you will employ a docker-compose file, which gives docker the instructions on how to provide certain services that a container or group of containers may need to work properly.
-In this case, those services will be the launching of jupyter notebook, and the mounting of a docker [volume](https://docs.docker.com/storage/volumes/),. which a mechanism to connect a container's filesystem with that of our own computer.
+In this case, those services will be the launching of jupyter notebook, and the mounting of a docker [volume](https://docs.docker.com/storage/volumes/), which is a mechanism to connect a container's filesystem with that of your computer.
 This will be very useful for cases when you need to move files from and to your environment's container.
 Below you can see an example docker-compose file which is in charge of these services.
 Also, If you want to learn more about docker-compose files you can check the [official documentation](https://docs.docker.com/compose/).

 {{% codeblock %}}